XQueryInstitute/Course-Materials/exercises/exercise-3.md

     trendlines: { 0: {
                     labelInLegend: 'Annual Production',
                     visibleInLegend: true
-               } }  // We will be able to add this trend line because we converted our data from discrete strings into                             // continuous values (i.e. dates).
+               } }  // We will be able to add this trendline (or regression line)
+                    // because we converted our data from discrete strings into
+                    // continuous values (i.e. dates).
   };
   // Instantiate and draw our chart, passing in some options. var chart = new google.visualization.ColumnChart(document.getElementById(